lilibaker/data-science-S2023/challenges/c06-covid19-assignment.md

 **Observations**:

-- The counties with the highest `cases_per100k` values well exceeded the mean of the same.
+- The counties with the highest `cases_per100k` values well exceeded the mean value on 2022-05-13 of the same.
+However, when it came to exceeding the mean value of `deaths-per-100k` on the same day, only half of them exceeded the mean, with those being Loving, Texas;
+  Crowley, Colorado; Dewey, South Dakota; Dimmt, Texas; and Jim Hogg, Texas.
 Additionally, most of the counties also exceeded the mean deaths values, with the exception of Nome Census Area, Alaska and Kusilvak Census Area, Alaska.
-This suggests that, generally, a large amount of covid cases is associated with a large amount of deaths.
+This suggests that a large amount of covid cases does not necessarily mean that there will be a large number of deaths.
-- The counties with the highest `deaths_per100k` also well exceeded the mean of the death values, and they consistently exceeded the mean of the `cases_per100k` values.
-This suggests that a large number of deaths means there is also a large number of cases.
+- The counties with the highest `deaths_per100k` also well exceeded the mean of the death values, but they did not consistently exceede the mean of the `cases_per100k` values.
+This suggests that a large number of deaths does not mean that there is also a large number of cases.
 - Interestingly, the counties with the most `cases_per100k` are not the same as the counties with the most `deaths_per100k`.